rvalitov/widgetkit-map-ex/README.md

 * **Map with markers** - the widget shows a map with optional markers on it.
 * **Styled map** - you can change the visual look of the map.
 * **Backward compatibility** - all other behavior, styling and features of the original [Map widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/map) are preserved.
+* **Use with your existing data** - you can easily convert your existing Map widgets into MapEx preserving all the data and options.
+* **Compatible with ZOO** - you can use MapEx with Yootheme's ZOO, [read more](https://github.com/rvalitov/widgetkit-map-ex/wiki/Using-MapEx-with-ZOO).

 ### Unique Features
 The new features that the MapEx has and that are not available in the original Map widget: